convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 ## Mobile debugger

-Convertigo Mobile Builder includes a 100% visual debugger able to monitor and debug your mobile apps.
+{{site.data.strings.product_name}} includes a 100% visual debugger able to monitor and debug your apps.
 This debugger has roughly the same features and usage than the Google Chrome debugger.
 To activate it, just click on the mobile debug tab(1) and click the debugger icon(2).
 The tool can be used to adjust styles, margins, and components placements precisely.
-Therefore, unlike other RMAD platforms, Convertigo mobile Builder can be used to create tailored applications.
+Therefore, unlike other platforms, {{site.data.strings.product_name}} can be used to create tailored applications.

 {% include image.html file="man_img/Mobile-debugger-12.png" url="images/man_img/Mobile-debugger-12.png" alt="Mobile debugger 1" caption="Mobile debugger 1" max-width="400" %}